cloudmesh-community/fa18-523-62/paper/paper.md

 ## Conclusion

+:o: there are space issues here

+:o: I suggest also to remove the conclusion as it is unclear and instead merge it into the introduction.
+THis paper is too short to justify the conclusion section

-It  can  :o: be  seen  that  systems  have  evolved  from  being  reliant  on primitive  methods  such  as  micro-batch  processing  to  true  real-time processing  by  adjusting  the  underlying  data  structures  being  used.
+It  can  [:o: citation missing] be  seen  that  systems  have  evolved  from  being  reliant  on primitive  methods  such  as  micro-batch  processing  to  true  real-time processing  by  adjusting  the  underlying  data  structures  being  used.
 Transaction-log  type  of  architecture  have  gained  prominence,  consequently